-Courtroom Skills for the Medical Expert Witness
+Courtroom Skills for Healthcare Professionals

 In today’s world, healthcare professionals make frequent appearances, whether as a professional or an expert witness, before various courts and tribunals.
 Doctors, nurses, dentists, and all of those others involved in the delivery of clinical healthcare can find themselves testifying in both the criminal and civil courts, as well as regulatory tribunals and misconduct hearings.
 The courtroom can be an intimidating environment especially for those who have little experience.
 Hence, familiarisation training is an essential step for those unfamiliar with giving evidence.

 The Courtroom Skills training course prepares you for giving evidence as a witness.
 It is an intensive, highly practical and experiential form of giving evidence training, designed especially for healthcare professionals, although it can be adapted to meet the needs of particular organisations or individuals.
 The course will help you if you need to give either evidence as a professional witness, expert witness, or both, in court or at a tribunal or hearing.

 You will learn how to prepare to give evidence, and to make the right impression from the start .
 You’ll understand the importance of being familiar with the evidence to be presented and how to explain and justify investigative decisions or expert opinions under cross-examination.